 Bees!
 An Amazing Comeback!

-We are very well on the way to finding out what caused the Colony Colapse Disorder (CCD) that played a large part in the dramatic collapse of honeybee colonies across the country during the past ten years.
+We are very well on the way to finding out what caused the Colony Collapse Disorder (CCD) that played a large part in the dramatic collapse of honeybee colonies across the country during the past ten years.
 Honeybees are responsible for about 15% of pollenization here in North America and bees are a vital part of some of our commercial agriculture so there has been a lot of concern and quite a bit of research into what may have caused this remarkable decline.
 The good news is that the bees have made a rapid and decisive recovery during the past three years

-We still are not certain of all the reasons for CCD, but it coincided with the arrival of the African Honeybees in the mid-nineties.
+We still are not certain of all the reasons for CCD, but it coincided with the arrival of the African Honeybees in the mid-ninties.
 Some of the commercial pollenating companies began losing nearly half of their bee populations during the winter months.
 They would open a bee box and find only a few bees inside; the whole hive would abandon their home in the middle of winter!
 There did not appear to be any reason for their leaving … just an empty hive box.

 The attack on our sweet dispositioned European honeybees appears to come from five different directions; four of them are recent, and the other, pesticides, has been with us for the past 50 years.

-Five causes of our polinator problems are:
+Five causes of our pollinator problems are: